JosephMossman/Splunk_SOC_Assignment/README.md

 Now you will review the alerts you created in Part 1 and analyze the results.

-Alert Analysis for Failed Windows Activity
+#### Alert Analysis for Failed Windows Activity

-Access the Alerts tab and select Yours to view the alerts created in Part 1.
+1. Access the **Alerts** tab and select **Yours** to view the alerts created in Part 1.

-Select the alert for suspicious volume of failed activities.
+2. Select the alert for suspicious volume of failed activities.

-Select Open in Search.
+3. Select **Open in Search**.

-Change the source from windows_server_logs.csv to "source="windows_server_attack_logs.csv.
+4. Change the source from `windows_server_logs.csv` to `source="windows_server_attack_logs.csv"`.

 Review the updated results and answer the following questions:

-Did you detect a suspicious volume of failed activity?
+- Did you detect a suspicious volume of failed activity?

-There was potential for a suspicious volume of failed activity at 8:00 a.m. on Wednesday, March 25th.
+    - There was potential for a suspicious volume of failed activity at 8:00 a.m. on Wednesday, March 25th.

-If so, what was the count of events in the hour(s) it occurred?
+- If so, what was the count of events in the hour(s) it occurred?

-The count of activity was 35 events during this hour.
+    - The count of activity was 35 events during this hour.

-When did it occur?
+- When did it occur?

-8:00 a.m. on Wednesday, March 25th.
+    - 8:00 a.m. on Wednesday, March 25th.

-Would your alert be triggered for this activity?
+- Would your alert be triggered for this activity?

-Yes, the alert is within the trigger threshold.
+    - Yes, the alert is within the trigger threshold.

-After reviewing, would you change your threshold from what you previously selected?
+- After reviewing, would you change your threshold from what you previously selected?

-No change in threshold necessary.
+    - No change in threshold necessary.

-Alert Analysis for Successful Logons
+#### Alert Analysis for Successful Logons

-Access the Alerts tab and select Yours to view the alerts created in Part 1.
+1. Access the **Alerts** tab and select **Yours** to view the alerts created in Part 1.

-Select the alert of suspicious volume of successful logons.
+2. Select the alert of suspicious volume of successful logons.

-Select Open in Search.
+3. Select **Open in Search**.

-Change the source from windows_server_logs.csv to "source="windows_server_attack_logs.csv.
+4. Change the source from `windows_server_logs.csv` to `source="windows_server_attack_logs.csv"`.

 Review the updated results, and answer the following questions:

-Did you detect a suspicious volume of successful logons?
+- Did you detect a suspicious volume of successful logons?

-There was potential for suspicious activity at 11:00 a.m. and 12:00 p.m. on Wednesday, March 25th.
+    - There was potential for suspicious activity at 11:00 a.m. and 12:00 p.m. on Wednesday, March 25th.

-If so, what was the count of events in the hour(s) it occurred?
+- If so, what was the count of events in the hour(s) it occurred?

-The count of activity is 196 events at 11:00 a.m. and 77 events at 12:00 p.m.
+    - The count of activity is 196 events at 11:00 a.m. and 77 events at 12:00 p.m.

-Who is the primary user logging in?
+- Who is the primary user logging in?

-The primary user logging in was user_j.
+    - The primary user logging in was user_j.

-When did it occur?
+- When did it occur?

-The suspicious activities occurred at 11:00 a.m. and 12:00 p.m. on Wednesday, March 25th.
+    - The suspicious activities occurred at 11:00 a.m. and 12:00 p.m. on Wednesday, March 25th.

-Would your alert be triggered for this activity?
+- Would your alert be triggered for this activity?

-Yes, the alert is within the trigger threshold.
+    - Yes, the alert is within the trigger threshold.

-After reviewing, would you change your threshold from what you previously selected?
+- After reviewing, would you change your threshold from what you previously selected?

-No change in threshold necessary.
+    - No change in threshold necessary.

-Alert Analysis for Deleted Accounts
+#### Alert Analysis for Deleted Accounts

-Access the Alerts tab and select Yours to view the alerts created in Part 1.
+1. Access the **Alerts** tab and select **Yours** to view the alerts created in Part 1.

-Select the alert of suspicious volume of deleted accounts.
+2. Select the alert of suspicious volume of deleted accounts.

-Select Open in Search.
+3. Select **Open in Search**.

-Change the source from windows_server_logs.csv to "source="windows_server_attack_logs.csv.
+4. Change the source from `windows_server_logs.csv` to `source="windows_server_attack_logs.csv"`.

 Review the updated results and answer the following question:

-Did you detect a suspicious volume of deleted accounts?
+- Did you detect a suspicious volume of deleted accounts?

+    - There were no signs of suspicious volumes of deleted accounts.

 Now you will set up a dashboard and analyze the results.

-	Did you detect a suspicious volume of deleted accounts?
-There were no signs of suspicious volumes of deleted accounts.
-Dashboard Setup
+#### Dashboard Setup

-Access the Windows Server Monitoring dashboard.
+1. Access the **Windows Server Monitoring** dashboard.

-Select Edit.
+   - Select **Edit**.

-Access each panel you created and complete the following:
+2. Access each panel you created and complete the following:

-Select Edit Search.
+   - Select **Edit Search**.

-Change the source from: windows_server_logs.csv to source="windows_server_attack_logs.csv.
+   - Change the source from: `windows_server_logs.csv` to `source="windows_server_attack_logs.csv"`.

-Select Apply.
+   - Select Apply.

-Save the dashboard.
+   - Save the dashboard.

-Edit the time on the dashboard to be All Time.
+   - Edit the time on the dashboard to be All Time.

-Dashboard Analysis for Time Chart of Signatures Analyze your new dashboard results and answer the following questions:
+#### Dashboard Analysis for Time Chart of Signatures

-Does anything stand out as suspicious?

-There was suspicious activity with the signature “An account was locked out” from 12:00 a.m. to 3:00 a.m. on Wednesday, March 25th and with the signature “An attempt was made to reset an accounts password” from 8:00 a.m. to 11:00 a.m. on Wednesday, March 25th.

-Which signatures stand out?

-“A user account was locked out” signature stands out for suspicious activity.
-“An attempt was made to reset an accounts password” signature stands out for suspicious activity.

-What time did it begin/stop for each signature?

-A user account was locked out: Started at 12:00 a.m. on Wednesday, March 25th and stopped at 3:00 a.m. on Wednesday, March 25th.
-An attempt was made to reset an accounts password: Started at 8:00 a.m on Wednesday, March 25th and stopped at 11:00 a.m. on Wednesday, March 25th.

-What is the peak count of the different signatures?

-A user account was locked out: Peak count during the attack was at 896.
-An attempt was made to reset an accounts password: Peak count  during the attack was at 1,258.
-Dashboard Analysis for Time Chart of Users
 Analyze your new dashboard results and answer the following questions:

-Does anything stand out as suspicious?

-There was suspicious activity at 12:00 a.m. and 3:00 a.m. on Wednesday, March 25th and at 9:00 a.m. and 10 a.m. on Wednesday, March 25th.

-Which users stand out?

-user_a and user_k stand out for suspicious activity.

-What time did it begin and stop for each user?

-user_a: Started at 12:00 a.m. on Wednesday, March 25th and stopped at 3:00 a.m. on Wednesday, March 25th.
-user_k: Started at 8:00 a.m on Wednesday, March 25th and stopped at 11:00 a.m. on Wednesday, March 25th.

-What is the peak count of the different users?

-user_a: Peak count was at 984.
-user_k: Peak count was at 1,256.
-Dashboard Analysis for Signatures with Bar, Graph, and Pie Charts Analyze your new dashboard results and answer the following questions:

-Does anything stand out as suspicious?

-There was suspicious activity starting at 12:00 a.m. and 3:00 a.m. on Wednesday, March 25th and at 8:00 a.m. and 11 a.m. on Wednesday, March 25th.

-Which signatures stand out?

-“A user account was locked out” signature stands out for suspicious activity.
-“An attempt was made to reset an accounts password” signature stands out for suspicious activity.

-What time did it begin/stop for each signature?

-A user account was locked out: Started at 12:00 a.m. on Wednesday, March 25th and stopped at 3:00 a.m. on Wednesday, March 25th.
-An attempt was made to reset an accounts password: Started at 8:00 a.m on Wednesday, March 25th and stopped at 11:00 a.m. on Wednesday, March 25th.

-What is the peak count of the different signatures?

-A user account was locked out: Peak count was at 896.
-An attempt was made to reset an accounts password: Peak count was at 1,258.

-Do the results match your findings in your time chart for signatures?

-Yes, the results were synonymous with the findings.

-Dashboard Analysis for Users with Bar, Graph, and Pie Charts Analyze your new dashboard results, and answer the following questions:

-Does anything stand out as suspicious?

-There was suspicious activity at 12:00 a.m. and 3:00 a.m. on Wednesday, March 25th and at 9:00 a.m. and 10 a.m. on Wednesday, March 25th.

-Which users stand out?

-user_a and user_k stand out for suspicious activity.

-What time did it begin and stop for each user?

-user_a: Started at 12:00 a.m. on Wednesday, March 25th and stopped at 3:00 a.m. on Wednesday, March 25th.
-user_k: Started at 8:00 a.m on Wednesday, March 25th and stopped at 11:00 a.m. on Wednesday, March 25th.

-What is the peak count of the different users?

-user_a: Peak count was at 984.
-user_k: Peak count was at 1,256.

-Do the results match your findings in your time chart for users?

-Yes, the results were synonymous with the findings.
-Dashboard Analysis for Users with Statistical Charts
+- Does anything stand out as suspicious?

+   - There was suspicious activity with the signature “An account was locked out” from 12:00 a.m. to 3:00 a.m. on Wednesday, March 25th and with the signature “An attempt was made to reset an accounts password” from 8:00 a.m. to 11:00 a.m. on Wednesday, March 25th.

+- Which signatures stand out?

+   - “A user account was locked out” signature stands out for suspicious activity.
+   - “An attempt was made to reset an accounts password” signature stands out for suspicious activity.

+- What time did it begin/stop for each signature?

+   - A user account was locked out: Started at 12:00 a.m. on Wednesday, March 25th and stopped at 3:00 a.m. on Wednesday, March 25th.
+   - An attempt was made to reset an accounts password: Started at 8:00 a.m on Wednesday, March 25th and stopped at 11:00 a.m. on Wednesday, March 25th.

+- What is the peak count of the different signatures?

+   - A user account was locked out: Peak count during the attack was at 896.
+   - An attempt was made to reset an accounts password: Peak count  during the attack was at 1,258.

+#### Dashboard Analysis for Time Chart of Users

+Analyze your new dashboard results and answer the following questions:

+- Does anything stand out as suspicious?

+    - There was suspicious activity at 12:00 a.m. and 3:00 a.m. on Wednesday, March 25th and at 9:00 a.m. and 10 a.m. on Wednesday, March 25th.

+- Which users stand out?

+    - user_a and user_k stand out for suspicious activity.

+- What time did it begin and stop for each user?

+    - user_a: Started at 12:00 a.m. on Wednesday, March 25th and stopped at 3:00 a.m. on Wednesday, March 25th.
+    - user_k: Started at 8:00 a.m on Wednesday, March 25th and stopped at 11:00 a.m. on Wednesday, March 25th.

+- What is the peak count of the different users?

+    - user_a: Peak count was at 984.
+    - user_k: Peak count was at 1,256.

+#### Dashboard Analysis for Signatures with Bar, Graph, and Pie Charts

+Analyze your new dashboard results and answer the following questions:

+- Does anything stand out as suspicious?

+    - There was suspicious activity starting at 12:00 a.m. and 3:00 a.m. on Wednesday, March 25th and at 8:00 a.m. and 11 a.m. on Wednesday, March 25th.

+- Which signatures stand out?

+    - “A user account was locked out” signature stands out for suspicious activity.
+    - “An attempt was made to reset an accounts password” signature stands out for suspicious activity.

+- What time did it begin/stop for each signature?

+    - A user account was locked out: Started at 12:00 a.m. on Wednesday, March 25th and stopped at 3:00 a.m. on Wednesday, March 25th.
+    - An attempt was made to reset an accounts password: Started at 8:00 a.m on Wednesday, March 25th and stopped at 11:00 a.m. on Wednesday, March 25th.

+- What is the peak count of the different signatures?

+    - A user account was locked out: Peak count was at 896.
+    - An attempt was made to reset an accounts password: Peak count was at 1,258.

+- Do the results match your findings in your time chart for signatures?

+    - Yes, the results were synonymous with the findings.

+#### Dashboard Analysis for Users with Bar, Graph, and Pie Charts

+Analyze your new dashboard results, and answer the following questions:

+- Does anything stand out as suspicious?

+    - There was suspicious activity at 12:00 a.m. and 3:00 a.m. on Wednesday, March 25th and at 9:00 a.m. and 10 a.m. on Wednesday, March 25th.

+- Which users stand out?

+    - user_a and user_k stand out for suspicious activity.

+- What time did it begin and stop for each user?

+    - user_a: Started at 12:00 a.m. on Wednesday, March 25th and stopped at 3:00 a.m. on Wednesday, March 25th.
+    - user_k: Started at 8:00 a.m on Wednesday, March 25th and stopped at 11:00 a.m. on Wednesday, March 25th.

+- What is the peak count of the different users?

+    - user_a: Peak count was at 984.
+    - user_k: Peak count was at 1,256.

+- Do the results match your findings in your time chart for users?

+    - Yes, the results were synonymous with the findings.

+#### Dashboard Analysis for Users with Statistical Charts

 Analyze your new dashboard results, and answer the following question:

-What are the advantages and disadvantages of using this report, compared to the other user panels you created?
+- What are the advantages and disadvantages of using this report, compared to the other user panels you created?

-An advantage of a statistical chart is a concise list of the top users accused of suspicious activity.
+    - An advantage of a statistical chart is a concise list of the top users accused of suspicious activity.
 A disadvantage of the statistical chart is that it shows a cumulative perspective of data while other approaches to data representation show a shorter, more specific perspective of data.

-Apache WebServer Logs
+### Apache WebServer Logs
 Load the logs in your Splunk environment.
 Select all default options provided.
 Important: For the time range, always select All Time.